aragon/aragon-wiki/docs/videos/running_all_devs.md

 # Running the All Core Devs call

 Create draft agenda file titled “alldevs[date].md” with the date of the next call in YYYYMMDD format.
-- Update the mkdocs.yml file of the wiki with a relative link to the file under the Videos > Meetings > All Core Devs section.
+- Update the mkdocs.yml file of the wiki with a relative link to the file under the Videos > Meetings > All Core Devs > Agendas section.
-- Add link to the agenda to the Overview page in the wiki.
+- Add link to the agenda to the [Overview](dev.md) page in the wiki.

 Review proposed agenda items
  - Check alldevs email address throughout the week for proposed agenda items.
 Review proposed items and respond with [accepted](all_devs_accepted.md) or [rejected](all_devs_rejected.md) templates.